mark-iid/orefinder/readme.md

 1. Ensure you have the necessary permissions (`orefinder.use`) to use the plugin.
 2. Hold a specified item (e.g., diamond) in your main hand.
-3. Interact with blocks to receive distance-based messages about nearby ores.
+3. Hit any block to receive distance-based clues about nearby ores.

 ## Commands